MicrosoftEdge/WebView2Feedback/specs/UnhandledKeyPressed.md

 [uuid(053b9a5d-7033-4515-9898-912977d2fde8), object, pointer_default(unique)]
 interface ICoreWebView2Controller : IUnknown {
   /// Adds an event handler for the `UnhandledKeyPressed` event.
+  /// `UnhandledKeyPressed` will be raised ONLY IF ALL of the following conditions are met:
+  /// 1.
+The key event has not been marked as handled in the 'AcceleratorKeyPressed' event.
-  /// `UnhandledKeyPressed` runs when an key is not handled in
+  /// 2.
+The key event is not consumed in the DOM (e.g., through calling event.preventDefault()).
-  /// the DOM.
+  /// 3.
+The event is not recognized or taken over by standard browser shortcuts (like ctrl + F, ctrl + P, etc).

   HRESULT add_UnhandledKeyPressed(
     [in] ICoreWebView2UnhandledKeyPressedEventHandler* eventHandler,